Coffeetea07/UIAutomation/README.md

 ===========================================================================

-What were my reasons on choosing the automation tool:
+What were my reasons on choosing the automation tool?

 ===========================================================================